luismarques/qemu/docs/opentitan/darjeeling.md

 Devices in this group implement subset(s) of the real HW.

+* DMA
+  * Only memory-to-memory transfers (inc. hashing) are supported, Handshake modes are not supported
 * Flash controller
   * read-only features only
-* OTP controller
-  * read-only features only, ECC is ignored
 * Entropy Src
    * test/health features are not supported
-   * AES CTR not supported (uses xoroshiro128++ reseeded from entropy src)
 * [GPIO](gpio.md)
    * A CharDev backend can be used to get GPIO outputs and update GPIO inputs,
 * KMAC
   * Side loading is not supported
+* Lifecycle controller
+  * Escalation is not supported
+* Power Manager
+  * Fast FSM is partially supported, Slow FSM is bypassed
+  * Interactions with other devices (such as the Reset Manager) are limited
 * [ROM controller](rom_ctrl.md)
+* SoC Proxy only supports IRQ routing/gating

 ### Sparsely implemented devices